handzlikchris/FastScriptReload/Assets/FastScriptReload/Documentation/documentation.md

 Biggest bit is additional memory used for your re-compiled code.
 Won't be visible unless you make 100s of changes in same play-session.

+### File Watchers Performance Overhead
+In some cases watching for file changes is causing significant performance overhead.
+This is down to the Unity FileWatcher which I'm unable to change or provide suitable replacement for.
+If you're experiencing this issue please go to `Window -> Fast Script Reload -> File Watcher (Advanced Setup)` and narrow down watchers to specific path where you're working in.
+You can watch multiple folders in this manner.

 ## LIMITATIONS -please make sure to read those
 There are some limitation due to the approach taken to Hot-Reload your scripts.
 I've tried to minimise the impact to standard dev-workflow as much as possible.